leobenelli/ComposerCheckBundle/README.md

 ComposerCheckBundle
 ==========================

-Symfony Bundle to check Version alignment with the latest Bundle versions.
+Symfony Bundle to check Version alignment (via Composer) with the latest Bundle versions.

 It's in development, it will be ready soon.